scalazone/content/topics/types/casting.md

 say, Scala will only permit an upcast to a type for which conformance can be proven, and doing so will never produce bytecode which would, under any circumstances, fail at runtime.

 In fact, the operation of upcasting does not change anything at _runtime_.
 That is because every reference type has a single _runtime type_ which is assigned to the reference when it is created, and is held (unchanged) for its entire lifetime.
 So while the static type of a value may be different as that reference is used in different contexts in the source code, its runtime type will not.
 That is because the runtime type of a value dictates fixed details about the value, such as the number of bytes it uses in heap memory, and the offsets of each of its fields within those bytes.

 There are other occasions when upcasting may happen.
 The types `IOException` and `RuntimeException` are both subtypes of the `Exception` type.
-If we had an instance of `IOException` and an instance of `ArithmeticException` and we put them both into a `Set`, the compiler would have a quandry to decide what type of `Set` it would be.
+If we had an instance of `IOException` and an instance of `ArithmeticException` and we put them both into a `Set`, the compiler would have a quandary to decide what type of `Set` it would be.
 It could not be a `Set[IOException]` if it contained an `ArithmeticException` because `ArithmeticException` does not conform to `IOException`.

 By exactly the same reasoning, it could not be a `Set[ArithmeticException]`.
 But it _could_ be a `Set[Exception]`